jmoiron/johnny-cache/docs/index.rst

 Johnny does not define any views, urls, or models, so we can skip adding it to ``INSTALLED_APPS``.

-*Note*: Johnny is *not* enabled by default in scripts, management commands, asynchronous workers and the shell.
+*Note*: Since Johnny is enabled by the inclusion of middleware, it will not be enabled by default in scripts, management commands, asynchronous workers, or the django shell.
 See `the queryset cache documentation
 <queryset_cache.html#using-with-scripts-management-commands-asynchronous-workers-and-the-shell>`_
 for instructions on how to enable it in these cases.